Menu

 However, what complicates things is that bipolar patients are often treated with Lithium, a drug well-recognised to cause hypothyroidism and trigger Hashimoto’s.
 So was the thyroid condition there first, or did the lithium cause it?

-Getting your Hashimoto’s in to remission can therefore help.
-I have an article on how I got mine in to remission here and an article on general tricks and tips for lowering thyroid antibodies here.
+Lowering thyroid antibodies, also referred to as ‘putting Hashimoto’s in to remission’, may therefore help.
+I have an article on how I got mine in to remission here and an article on general information for lowering thyroid antibodies here.
+However, there is no one size fits all solution for this and it appears easier for some than others.

 Many studies also conclude a link between thyroid levels and mental health.
 In fact, suicidal patients have been found to have a higher incidence of thyroid disorders, with lower Free T3 levels than non-suicidal patients.
 [5]